harrycornell/Research-Project/README.md

 | Monterrey to Nueva Ciudad Guerrero | 0.66 | 0.85 | 0.00 | 1.00 | 1.00 | 9.82 |
 | Nueva Ciudad Guerrero to Nuevo Laredo | 0.80 | 0.91 | 0.20 | 0.73 | 1.00 | 10.31 |

-### 7.2 Sensitivity Analyses
+### 6.5 Sensitivity Analyses

 For completeness, a sensitivity analysis was conducted.
-When one of the attributes awas reemoved, ans the route was generated using only four attributes, the simulation produced the same route for each attribute combination as it had when it was run with all five attributes, with the exception of the model that produced without the Population attribute.
+When one of the attributes was removed and the route was generated using only four attributes, the simulation produced the same route for each attribute combination as it had when it was run with all five attributes, with the exception of the model that was generated without the Population attribute.

 | Attributes | Results |
 | --- | --- |